rgerganov/ggtag/README.md

 # Overview

 `ggtag` is an electronic tag that can be programmed with sound using the [ggwave](https://github.com/ggerganov/ggwave) library.
-It is powered by the RP2040 microcontroller and uses Waveshare compatible e-paper display.
+It is based on the RP2040 microcontroller and has 3.52" e-paper display.
-Additionally, ggtag supports USB serial programming and allows emulation of 125kHz RFID tags.
+Additionally, ggtag supports USB serial programming and allows emulation of 125kHz RFID tags (ASK and FSK).

 <table>
   <tr>